appyay-projects/jen-starter/README.md

 [![Lighthouse score: 100/100](https://lighthouse-badge.appspot.com/?score=100)](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Finspiring-sammet-8f8ba9.netlify.com&tab=desktop)

 This is a starter project for the [Jen static website generator](https://github.com/appyay/jen).
 Jen is a lightweight Javascript library for rapid development of static websites.
-It was built with a focus on ease of use for developers and working seamlessly with headless APIs and static website hosting.
+It was built with a focus on ease of use for developers and working seamlessly with headless content management systems.

-> Jen was originally built to make putting a static website together from an existing HTML template can be an easy and intuitive process.
+> Jen was originally built to make putting a static website together from an existing HTML template an easy and intuitive process.

 Jen Starter includes a set of features to get you started, including: